stuffedwombat/stuffedwombat.github.io/weekendblog.md

 Generally, I am just glad that I was able to make good progress on the stuff that is actually under my control while also having a pretty chill time.
 Having a good week traditionally means that  I'll let things slide now and slowly regress back into mind-flare territory without noticing.
 I'll try to be cautious.
 Shit's just much nicer when it isn't terrible.

+## 7th Septemer 2026

+As predicted, I performed a smooth regression back into a horrible state of mind.
+This time it was the private thing with my family that broke me.
+There is a situation and while it has parts that are absolutely beautiful, there are other aspects that I have not yet learned to deal with in a healthy fashion.

+And so I had a close call with loosing my sobriety, a whole lot of obsessive dating app use and regular compulsive food intake.

+On sunday I found myself restored to relative sanity, able to, once again, look at myself with clarity and peace.
+I spent time with family and friends and, probably most importantly, silence.

+Somehow I keep loosing the silence, again and again.
+I keep drowing it out and pushing it away.
+There is deep reflection and contemplation in silence, and it seems like I can't face that.

+So perhaps, outside of work, dates, food and family, regardless of whatever else is going on, I should commit to exposing myself to 30 minutes of silence every day.

+I'll be back next week to report.

+Until then!

 [back](thinking)